How VA 2.0 Handles Consumer Contact Updates

 Please Note:

 This report displays all consumer demographic updates submitted through VA 2.0 based on account notes created at the time of submission.
-It functions independently of the optional JavaScript automation for verifying and prioritizing records, meaning it will return the same update history whether or not that automation is enabled in your workflows.
+It functions independently of the optional automation described above.

 Example Report Output: